 All well and good.
 What about the figures?
 The 1.6 TDI returns a combined cycle reading of 74.3mpg and emits just 99g/km in the process, so if you're collecting petrol station loyalty points, that toaster you're saving up for won't be yours until somewhere in the region of 2019.
 And you'll do even better if you specify this 1.6-litre TDI engine in BlueMotion' form, in which guise this car is capable of returning 88.3mpg on the combined cycle and hybrid-like CO2 emissions of 85g/km.

-The Volkswagen Golf Mk 7 is an interesting vehicle and it's not always quite as up-front as you expect.
-The lower specification torsion-beam suspension that's fitted to less powerful models like this 1.6 TDI diesel is certainly a step backwards but it's one that many buyers shopping through the lower order trim levels won't care very much about.
+The Volkswagen Golf is remains a desirable family hatch.
+The lower specification torsion-beam suspension that's fitted to less powerful models like this 1.6 TDI diesel isn't ideal, but it's a feature that many buyers shopping through the lower order trim levels won't care very much about.